Key Facts:

 Other Risk Factors

-Other risk factors include radiation therapy, age and genetics.
-Radiation pertains particularly to patients who have received high doses of radiation therapy to the chest, such as patients treated for lymphoma.
-Although the risk of mesothelioma increases with age, even children who have received radiation therapy can get the disease, so if you have received this kind of treatment it is important to share that part of your medical history with your healthcare provider.
-About 1% of patients diagnosed with mesothelioma have inherited a genetic mutation from a parent that has put them at increased risk of having the disease.
+- Radiation therapy; Radiation pertains particularly to patients who have received high doses of radiation therapy to the chest, such as patients treated for lymphoma.
+Even children who have received radiation therapy can get the disease, so if you have received this kind of treatment it is important to share that part of your medical history with your healthcare provider.
+Mesothelioma in children in very rare.

 Steps to Reduce Asbestos Exposure